A Good Man

 “Oh, I am.
 Come on, let’s go.”

 “There they are,” Clarissa said, pointing to a table on the edge of the dance floor.
-She took my hand and strode over, not dragging me with her, but making it clear where she wanted to go.
-Even before we got there, I could see Grace and Emily sitting next to each other, leaning close and talking animatedly.
-They were both wearing red devil outfits too.
-Sitting either side of their mini-conference were two young men I didn’t recognise.
-They looked to me like they were probably in their early twenties.
-Another couple sat on the opposite side of the table sharing a joke, but I didn’t recognise them either.
+She took my hand and strode over, not dragging me along, but making it clear where she wanted to go.
+Even before we reached the table, I could see Grace and Emily sitting next to each other, leaning close and talking animatedly.
+They were both wearing red devil outfits, too.
+On either side of their private conference-for-two sat two young men I didn’t recognise.
+They appeared to be in their early twenties.
+A couple sat on the opposite side of the table, sharing a joke, but I didn’t recognise them either.

 “Hey,” Clarissa said.
 “You saved us seats, right?”